Sound Technology Education Requirements and Career Information

 Those interested in a career as a sound editor can complete a certificate or degree program at a vocational or technical school.
 However, the most popular degree programs for sound editors are associate's and bachelor's degrees in audio engineering or media production with a concentration in audio or sound engineering.
 These programs emphasize recording, mixing and mastering techniques and general education.

 Sound editors work in the motion picture and television industry.
-While the BLS didn't list specific job outlook information for sound editors, it did state that those employed as audio and video technicians could expect a 13% employment increase between 2010 and 2020.
+While the BLS didn't list specific job outlook information for sound editors, it did state that those employed as audio and video technicians could expect a 9% employment increase between 2012 and 2022.
 Typically, sound editors begin in entry-level positions as assistant sound editors or boom operators and learn many of their skills on the job.
-According to the Career Development Center at the Berklee College of Music, sound technicians earned roughly between $20,000 and $50,000 in 2010.
+According to the Career Development Center at the Berklee College of Music, sound editors earned roughly between $35,000 and $60,000 in 2012.

 Related to Sound Technology Education